 Click "Project" to go to project grid.
 Click the "New" button at the top of the project grid.
 This will take you to a screen that says "Select a Program Office" in a drop-down box format.
-Find and highlight "Name of funding program," then click "Create Project."
+Find and highlight "SNUG Street Outreach and SNUG Social Work Program" then click "Create Project."